 We had our own cars and decided to drive them around separately because we already had paid for them.
-In hindsight, we could have consumed used half as much gas and each paid half as much for gas if we had split a car, but it was really relaxing and rewarding to drive around an entire country by myself.
+In hindsight, we could have done this much more sustainably.
+We could have consumed used half as much gas and each paid half as much for gas if we had split a car, but it was really relaxing and rewarding to drive around an entire country by myself.

 I made frequent trips to the grocery stores to get some veggies, pasta, ramen noodles, sandwich materials like bread and eggs.
 Meat and other random items were oddly expensive.
 I based my food shopping on what was affordable.
 The two or three meals that I ate at restaurants were almost the same cost of the week of food that I got at the grocery stores.

 The main grocery chain is called Bonus.
 You’ll notice it because the logo is a pig.
 Bonus stores are also huge.

-3. Buying your own beer
+Buying your own beer in Iceland

 If you spend a lot of money on beer, you can save a lot by buying it at the grocery stores instead of at the bars.
 You can drink beer at some of the hostels and at your guest house for sure.
 Or, you can not drink at all!
 That’s the best way to save money on beer 🍺.

-Hostels are the way to go if you want to share the cost of a room.
-When there aren’t any hostels available, you can try your luck with finding a (new or old) friend and splitting a guest house room.
-Depending on what you find, it may cut costs in half for that night.
+Hostels in Iceland are the way to go if you want to share the cost of a room.
+When there aren’t any hostels available, you can try your luck with finding a (new or old) friend and splitting a guest house room by finding one on Booking.com.

 Iceland has a lot of expensive tours and places that require paying to enter.
 The Blue Lagoon is on a lot of people’s “must-see” lists.
 I heard otherwise, that it’s not a natural hot spring and that it is crowded.
 It seemed very expensive for what it was.